Best Men: Plot

 Four groomsmen are preparing for a wedding, donning tuxedos.
-Buzz (Dean Cain), a former soldier, has a few handguns in his tuxedo, Teddy (Andy Dick), a browbeaten house husband, is meticulously getting ready, Sol (Mitchell Whitfield), a former criminal lawyer now specializing in divorce, dresses neatly while Billy (Sean Patrick Flannery), a failing actor, is shown watching a newscast.
-The reporter describes a recent bank robbery where the robber recited Shakespearean before escaping.
+Buzz, a former soldier, has a few handguns in his tuxedo, Teddy, a browbeaten house husband, is meticulously getting ready, Sol, a former criminal lawyer now specializing in divorce, dresses neatly while Billy, a failing actor, is shown watching a newscast.
+The reporter describes a recent bank robbery where the robber recited works by William Shakespeare before escaping.

-All four meet up, walking towards the prison where Jesse (Luke Wilson) is being released after three years for an unspecified crime.
+All four meet up, walking towards the prison where Jesse is being released after three years for an unspecified crime.
 Sol and Jesse have a heated argument as Sol's error as his attorney led to Jesse's incarceration.

-Jesse is marrying Hope (Drew Barrymore), surrounded by his best friends.
+Jesse is marrying Hope, surrounded by his best friends.
 En route to the ceremony, Billy asks them to pull over near a bank.
 He commences to rob it (he is the Shakespeare robber from the earlier newscast).
 As he finishes, reciting Shakespeare, Buzz comes in to hurry him up, stopping the robbery, unveiling Billy in the process.
 The others then walk in, inadvertently creating a hostage situation.
 When the police arrive, they realise their predicament: they are all accomplices, facing serious prison time.

 However, the bank customers bond with the five unlikely robbers.
-Outside the bank Billy's dad, Sheriff Philips (Fred Ward), demands he surrender, mocking him for being a failure.
+Outside the bank Billy's dad, Sheriff Philips, demands he surrenders, mocking him for being a failure.
 Billy confronts him, refusing.
-Inside the bank it's suggested that Billy release some of the hostages.
-One of them, Gonzo (Brad Dourif) suggests they request a chopper land on the roof so he can fly them to safety.
+Inside the bank, it's suggested that Billy release some of the hostages.
+One of them, Gonzo suggests they request a chopper land on the roof so he can fly them to safety.
 Buzz bonds with Gonzo, a Vietnam veteran, he tells him his life dream was to serve in the military but, being gay, he was not allowed to.
 Seeing his pain, he gifts Buzz his military jacket.
-Outside the FBI arrive to take over the hostage negotiation.
+Outside the FBI arrives to take over the hostage negotiation.

-Lead agent Hoover (Raymond J. Barry) shows little regard for the hostages, planning to execute the five robbers as they exit the bank.
+Lead agent Hoover shows little regard for the hostages, planning to execute the five robbers as they exit the bank.
 Sheriff Philips approaches the bank and Billy finally confronts his father for being a lousy parent.
 He realises he was never there for his son.
 Billy agrees to allow some of the hostages to go, Gonzo amongst them.
 All of the freed hostages refuse to identify Billy or his friends.